 top of page

-If you’ve ever renovated a home, you’ve probably heard horror stories about change
+If you’ve ever renovated a home, you’ve probably heard horror stories about change orders.

 “They nickel-and-dimed us to death.”